google/cdep/doc/authoring.md

 BoringSSL doesn't have version numbers so we just use '0.0.0' as a starting version.

 ## Step 9 -- Add BoringSSL license information to the manifest
-BoringSSL has a rather complicated license to just reference the LICENSE file in the original project so end users have access to it.
+A CDep license section can have a 'name' or a 'url' or both.
+BoringSSL has a rather complicated license that is difficult to name so in this case we'll just use url to the LICENSE file in the original project.

 ```
 printf "%s\r\n" "license:" >> upload/cdep-manifest.yml